browserengineering/book/book/layout.md

 So that's the basics of tree-based layout!
 In fact, as we'll see in the next two chapters, this is just part of the layout tree's role in the browser.
-But before we get to that, we need about making web pages even more visually compelling.
+But before we get to that, we need to add some styling capabilities to our browser.

 Summary
 =======